-The altitude z{LFS} where the precipitation laden air first becomes negatively buoyant compared to the environment is called the level of free sink (LFS), and is the downdraft equivalent of the level of free convection.
+The altitude $z{LFS}$ where the precipitation laden air first becomes negatively buoyant compared to the environment is called the level of free sink (LFS), and is the downdraft equivalent of the level of free convection.
 If the downburst stays negatively buoyant to the ground, then the bottom limit of the sum is at z = 0, otherwise the downburst would stop at a downdraft equilibrium level (DEL) and not be felt at the ground.
-DCAPE is negative, and has units of J/kg or m2/s2.
+DCAPE is negative, and has units of J kg-1 or m s-2.